You can’t touch it, or smell it, or taste it. But you know it’s there.

 Similarly, a large percentage of jobs include an online component.
 Emails, collaborative platforms, design programs, project tracking software, the list goes on.

 This makes digital learning one of the most relatable and relevant ways for employees to learn.
-From flexible, self-paced courses, to facilitated workshops and team collaboration exercises, digital learning is accessible and easy to modify.
+From flexible, self-paced exercises, to facilitated workshops and team collaboration courses, digital learning is accessible and easy to modify.

 By incorporating strategically aligned digital learning systems and tools as a constantly present resource for learning, staff may be inclined to learn more frequently, thereby enhancing the organization’s learning culture.